-I just sat through another deathly serious – and seriously boring – demo.
-When I suggested some ways to make the demo more engaging for his audience, the salesperson bristled and replied, “I don’t believe in demotainment.”
+I just sat through another deadly serious – and seriously boring – demo.
+When I suggested some ways to make the demo more engaging for his audience, the SE bristled and replied, “I don’t believe in demotainment.”

 Entertainment, def: “To hold the attention of”